 Students who attend St. Isidore School are expected to respect themselves and others.
 In relationships with other members of the school community, they must exhibit a truly Christian attitude.
 Through self-discipline, a student refrains from behavior which would disrupt or hinder the learning atmosphere of the school.
-We are sensitive to the fact that the ideal is to have students develop self-discipline, but responsibility dictates that we incorporate an organized, structured discipline code to enable us to respond with consistency to failures in self-discipline that occur within a school setting.
+The ideal is to have students develop self-discipline, and responsibility dictates that we incorporate an organized, structured discipline code to enable us to respond with consistency to failures in self-discipline that occur within a school setting.
 Discipline is enforced in order to help the student change an unacceptable behavior to an acceptable one.
-Parental cooperation and support for the teachers is expected.
+Parental cooperation and support for the teacher is expected.

-Your child's personal development and behavior grade on their report card is a direct reflection of their following school and classroom rules as set by the teacher.
+Your child's personal development and behavior grade on their report card is a direct reflection of the following school and classroom rules as set by the teacher.
 Students are expected to:

+- a) Respect oneself and others - b) Have their books and supplies
-- a) Have their books/or supplies. - b) Cafeteria Behavior: Not throwing food, being loud or making boisterous sounds, or any unsuitable behavior - c) Do their own work and not cheat or plagiarize. - d) Respect and not damage property:

-Breaking or defacing anything on school grounds.
-This includes textbooks and desks.

-e) Not exhibit any type of defiance or disrespect, including faculty, staff and other students.
-(Deliberate disobedience).

-f) Not disturb any class, i.e. passing notes, slamming books, unnecessary noises, or talking to self or others, etc.

-- g) Dress according to the grade level dress code - h) Solve differences without fighting or the use of physical contact. - i) Have their parents sign any school papers and not commit forgery. - j) Leave gum at home. - k) Be on time and not disrupt their routine or their peers. - 1) Complete homework/homework not done may be required to be completed during recess.

-m) Use electronic equipment in accordance to our technology policy and teacher direction.

-- n) Stay in Bounds and not go outside school property without permission. - o) Any other behavior which needs attention that is not specifically mentioned.
+- c) Do their own work and not cheat or plagiarize - d) Respect and not damage property: breaking or defacing anything on school grounds.
+Including textbooks and desks etc. - e) Not exhibit any type of defiance or disrespect, including to faculty, staff and other students.
+(Deliberate disobedience). - f) Not disturb any class, ie: passing notes, slamming books, unnecessary noises, or talking to self or others, etc. - g) Dress according to the grade level dress code - h) Solve differences without fighting or the use of physical contact. - i) Not commit forgery - j) Leave gum at home - k) Be on time for school - 1) Complete homework at home - m) Use electronic equipment in accordance with our technology policy and teacher direction - n) Stay in bounds and not go outside school property without permission - o) Comply with any other directives - p) CAFETERIA BEHAVIOR: not throwing food, be loud or make boisterous sounds, or engage in any unsuitable behavior